 Throughout the first decade, The King's continued to expand and grow by planting new extension campuses across the nation in conjunction with several local churches.
-In 2009, Gateway Church entered the picture when their founding senior pastor, Robert Morris, received a mandate from God to "train the next generation for ministry."

-To fulfill that dream from God, Gateway partnered with The King's University in California to create a branch campus in Southlake, Texas.
+In 2009, Gateway Church entered the picture receiving a mandate from God to "train the next generation for ministry."
+To fulfill that dream from God, Gateway Church partnered with The King's University in California to create a branch campus in Southlake, Texas.
 With The King's help, Gateway wanted to train and equip students for ministry within the church as well as outside the four walls of the church.